 - Pelvic organ prolapse (POP).
-When the muscles and ligaments supporting a woman's pelvic organs weaken, the pelvic organs can slip out of place (prolapse).
+When the muscles and ligaments supporting a woman's pelvic organs weaken, the pelvic organs can fall out of place and bulge down in the vagina (pelvic organ prolapse).
 To treat POP, surgical mesh can be implanted to reinforce the weakened vaginal wall.
-Surgery can be done through the abdomen (transabdominal).
-Surgery through the vagina (transvaginal) has also been an option in the past.
-However, in 2019 the FDA ordered manufacturers of surgical mesh for the transvaginal repair of POP to stop selling and distributing their products in the U.S.
+Surgery can be done through the abdomen using mesh or through the vagina without the use of mesh.
+Surgery through the vagina using mesh currently is no longer an option.

 What are the safety concerns about use of surgical mesh to treat pelvic floor disorders?